tajo/react-range/README.md

 values: number[];
 ```

 An array of numbers.
-It controls the position of thumbs on the track. `values.length` equals to the number of thumbs displayed.
+It controls the position of thumbs on the track. `values.length` equals to the number of rendered thumbs.

 ### onChange